mui/toolpad/docs/data/toolpad/core/components/use-dialogs/use-dialogs.md

 ## With dialog payload

-You can pass a `payload` to the dialog with the second parameter.
-The payload stays constant for the lifetime of the dialog.
+You can pass a `payload` to the dialog as the second parameter.
+The `payload` can be of any type and remains constant for the lifetime of the dialog.

 {{"demo": "CustomDialogWithPayload.js"}}